Forest Hill College: Planning

+Opening and early years

+Principal Miss J.R.
+McLennan and a staff of three opened Burwood Heights High School on 3 February 1970.
+The initial class of 28 Year 7 students were temporarily taught at Glen Waverley Primary School, moving into the permanent campus on 8 June 1970.The manual arts block, boiler room and locker bays were built a few months later.

 By April 1974, enrolments had reached 504 students.
 However, due to a planning oversight, the general classroom and administrative buildings were still incomplete—only the foundations had been laid.
 As an interim measure, additional portables were installed until the permanent structures were finished.
-The school was officially completed and opened in 1975.
+The campus was completed by 1975, with landscaping designed by Public Works Department architect J. J. Weston.